chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Thu Feb  1 20:45:57 CST 2018

 I opened my terminal to code on Fri Feb  2 11:09:50 CST 2018

+I opened my terminal to code on Fri Feb  2 15:21:21 CST 2018